-Any single person who suffered through a dinner party with married people can definitely relate to Bridget Jones.
+Any single person who suffered through a dinner party with married couples can relate to Bridget Jones.
 Holidays and family gatherings are the absolute worst.
-Because these times should be about the trinity of love, peace and quiet and not about calling you out on your imaginary shortcoming dictated by society.
+Because these times should be about the trinity of love, peace and quiet and not about calling you out on your imaginary shortcomings dictated by society.
 All the people out there who can showcase vulnerability and not get hurt in the process are my personal heroes including Bridget.

 #8 – Bridget Jones eventually learns to love herself.

 Bridget is continuously battling with outside factors like finding a new job, working out more, giving up cigarettes, alcohol and sugar altogether or discovering real love.
 She keeps struggling to find the much-needed balance in her life.